IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 Eventually a pattern emerges and one sees what to copy from the header file and paste into the program.
 It becomes obvious, after one figures out what to look for.

 It would have been nice to find a worked example in the datasheet.
 I hope the examples in this article may help someone else to get a grip on the Event System a little faster than I did.

+### Related Articles

+Links to the datasheet documentation are provided in the "Getting Started" and "Where to Learn More" articles listed below.

+The Device header file is explored in detail in "Understanding the Device Header File".

+Real Time Counter and its Periodic Interrupt Timer (PIT) are described in the "RTC Real Time Counter" article.

 <hr />